 In Nietzsche's story, resentful Christian valuing first emerges amongst the conquered and subjugated.
 But now it has spread throughout the whole human race: even the 'masters' become corrupted with ressentiment and bad conscience.
-He sees modern society as a world turned upside down in which the majority have not just successfully parasitisms) even with superficially opposed forms of life, e.g., with workers' movements.
+He sees modern society as a world turned upside down in which the majority have not just successfully revolted against the strong but largely achieved their own new form of 'tyranny' (GM3:14), after a 'fearful struggle on earth for thousands of years' (GM1:16).